 The Haas Center established the Public Service Scholars Program in 1994 to encourage students to connect community work with their academic work and research interests through an honors thesis.

-PSSP students, under the mentorship of the program director, form an interdisciplinary community of scholars who provide diverse perspectives and support while sharing the pursuit of outstanding academic research as a form of public service.
+PSSP students, under the mentorship of the program director, form an interdisciplinary community of scholars who provide diverse perspectives and support while sharing the pursuit of outstanding scholarship for the benefit of the public good.
 PSSP students write theses in human biology; peace and conflict studies (an individually designed major); feminist studies; history; American studies; political science; urban studies; sociology; and science, technology, and society.
-The PSSP complements the requirements of students’ honors programs and the efforts of faculty advisors during the thesis-writing process.
+The PSSP complements the requirements of students’ honors, capstone, or MA programs and the efforts of faculty advisors during the thesis-writing process.

 A Community of Scholars: an essay on the origins of PSSP written by PSSP alumni